Can I Change My Insurance to My New Car in Advance?

 Paying for something that might happen.
-Who doesn't enjoy doing that? 🙄 Ok, but seriously, having insurance is necessary, whether it covers our houses, expensive items or cars.
+Who doesn't enjoy doing that? 🙄 Okay, but seriously, having insurance is necessary, whether it covers our houses, expensive items or cars.
 And when it comes to driving, you can't even legally get behind the wheel without insurance.
 But what happens when you're buying a new car to replace the old one?
-If you've found yourself asking "how can I change car insurance to a new car in advance?", worry not.
-We're here to tell you.
+If you've found yourself asking "how can I change insurance to a new car in advance?"
+Worry not because we're here to tell you.

 Why do I need car insurance?

-Car insurance is a legal requirement for anyone who owns a vehicle and plans to drive it.
+Car insurance is a legal requirement for anyone who owns a vehicle and plans to drive it (there isn't much fun in owning a car and leaving parked up somewhere).
 Covering your car protects you from the financial costs associated with an accident.

-Having car insurance protects you on the road and when your car is parked.
-Should your car get broken into or hit by someone while it's parked, the insurance will cover you against damages or stolen goods, including if the car itself is stolen.
+Having car insurance covers you on the road and when your car is parked.
+Should someone break into your vehicle or hit it while it's parked, the insurance covers you against damages or stolen goods, including if the car itself is stolen.
+Good times.

 What happens when I buy a new car?